cwang04/LoL-Data-Analysis/README.md

 Null Hypothesis: The champions in League of Legends are balanced, their TVD = 0 Alternative Hypotheses: The champions in League of Legends are not balanced, their TVD >= 0.
-We chose to use these hypotheses beccause they

 Test Statistic = Total Variance Distance of winrate vs lossrate for each champion